CyberExplosion/Comp_Sci_1/README.md

 ```
 Download and then use
 ```
-~This marks the end of example~, screw you this is set to personal anyway. **Thank you** :smile:
+~This marks the end of example~, this is set to personal so I don't know how you even get accessed to my reposistory, but if you are reading this right now, please don't distribute and mess with my main branch :frown: **Thank you** :smile:
 > Example of what will happen:
 ![Good job on learning how to make readme](https://pngimage.net/wp-content/uploads/2018/05/fallout-thumbs-up-png-1.png)
-> That's it for demo
+> That's it for the demo
 ### Deployment
 This is only built to be used by the author and his friends alone.
 Do not distibuted or use in any way without notifying the author of this reposistory
 ### Built with